bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

 The `-r` option rebases only the given revision on top of the destination; it rebases all of its descendants on top of its parents.
 Effectively, this is similar to moving a commit to another location in the graph.

-After rebasing onto `main`, you can then add `rws` as a new parent of the merge commit to keep the change applied to your working directory:
+After rebasing onto `main`, you can then add `rwq` as a new parent of the merge commit to keep the change applied to your working directory:

 ```ansi
 [0;1m[32m❯[0m [34mjj[39m [36mrebase[39m [36m-s[39m [36morl[39m [36m-d[39m [33m"all:orl-"[39m [36m-d[39m [36mrwq[39m